ismahaneyy/First-Code-Challenge/README.md

 - Click on CodeChallenge1.js file where you will be required to input students marks. upon inputting the marks click okay and a grade will be assigned to the max inputed where A > 79, B - 60 to 79, C - 59 to 49, D - 40 to 49, E - less 40. input should be between 0 and 100 to view output grade press F12 it will directly open console on your browser alternatively you can right click on the page, you'll be prompted with a dropdown menu click on inspect and click on console which will be at the top of the page next to Elements.

 ### To Run this application
-- Running this application, use the following step:
+- Running this application,open terminal on your vs code then type:
     - node CodeChalleneg1.js